Maria Kanellis

 Kanellis' career began as a contestant on the reality show Outback Jack in 2004.
 In the same year, she placed fifth in the Diva Search, and was later hired by WWE as a backstage interviewer.
 Kanellis began competing in the ring as a professional wrestler in 2005 and received the Slammy Award for Diva of the Year in 2009.
-She released her debut album Sevin Sins in 2010 and departed WWE that year.
-After departing WWE, she worked for Ring of Honor (ROH) and Total Nonstop Action Wrestling (TNA), often appearing with her husband Mike Bennett.
+She released her debut album Sevin Sins in 2010 and departed WWE later that year.
+After departing WWE, she worked for Ring of Honor (ROH) and Impact Wrestling - then Total Nonstop Action Wrestling (TNA) - often appearing with her husband Mike Bennett.
 In TNA, she is a former TNA Knockouts Champion.
 Along with Bennett, she returned to WWE from 2017 to 2020 and held the WWE 24/7 Championship once.
-She is also the first ever pregnant champion in WWE history.

 Early life

 Kanellis was born in Ottawa, Illinois.
 She has Greek origins.
 She has two younger siblings; a brother and sister named Bill and Janny, respectively.
 Kanellis grew up with an interest in playing sports, particularly volleyball, basketball, and softball.
 She graduated from Ottawa Township High School in 2000, and then went on to study at Northern Illinois University.
 Before her career in wrestling began, Kanellis regularly competed in beauty pageants.